WE’RE HERE FOR YOU.

-The Institute on Disabilities at Temple University is one of the sixty-seven University Centers for Excellence in Developmental Disabilities Education, Research and Service funded by the Administration on Developmental Disabilities, U.S. Department of Health and Human Services.
+The Institute on Disabilities at Temple University is one of the sixty-seven University Centers for Excellence in Developmental Disabilities Education, Research, and Service funded by the Administration on Community Living, U.S. Department of Health and Human Services.

 Assistive Technology Services

 The Institute is home to TechOWL, Pennsylvania’s Assistive Technology Act program.
-TechOWL programs help people with disabilities explore, find, and get the tools and technology they need to lead a productive life in the home, community and at work.
+TechOWL helps people with disabilities explore, find, and get the tools and technology they need to lead a productive life in the home, community, and at work.

 Activities include: